|« PreviousNext »|

 You can, however,

-GET an older version of an object by
+GET a noncurrent version of an object by

 specifying its version ID.
 In the following figure, we